Businesses We’ve Helped

 - asset protection

-We were appointed to a historically successful building company that had encountered cash flow difficulties.
-The company had taken on complex projects that had ultimately been loss making.
+We were appointed to a historically successful construction company that had encountered cash flow difficulties.
+The company had underquoted on some complex projects that had ultimately been loss making.
 HMRC petitioned for the winding up of the company, and Libra were approached for advice.

 - building company